 Respect for the Environment

 Preserving the character of the land and fitting in with the Ellison Bay community has been essential to the Cottage Glen developers.
-Even with two thirds of the homes built, owners and visitors are impressed that so much of the original topography and vegetation remain.
+Owners and visitors are impressed that so much of the original topography and vegetation remain untouched.
 The homes of Cottage Glen fit into their habitat with respect for the environment.

 The 3.5 acre drain field has been restored to a natural Wisconsin prairie containing nearly two dozen species of native grasses and wildflowers.
 The National Wildlife Federation has certified us as a Wildlife Habitat because the property provides the four basic habitat elements needed for wildlife to thrive: food, water, cover and places to raise young.
 In addition, we have recently received recognition as a Monarch WayStation.

-Along the southern edge of Cottage Glen, there is a five acre bluff (part of the Niagara Escarpment) that has been protected with a perpetual conservation easement.
+Along the southern edge of Cottage Glen, there is a five acre bluff (part of the Niagara Escarpment) that the developer has protected with a perpetual conservation easement.

 A high volume community well serves all the homes at Cottage Glen.
 The system includes a well house containing a 3,600 gallon pressure tank and an underground 11,000 gallon tank reserve.
 The quality of water is monitored on an ongoing basis to comply with the State of Wisconsin municipal standards and consistently receives high ratings.